 3. Stop, reflect, and engage in a moment of thankfulness each day this month, using the prompts.
 It can be big or small moments of gratitude.

-4. If you’d like share thankful moment on facebook, twitter or your blog using the hashtag.
+4. If you’d like to share a thankful moment on Facebook, twitter or your blog using the hashtag.
 Remember the sharing part is what makes it even more contagious.
 If you’re doing this as a family let your kids snap a photo of something they are thankful for.
-It can be as simple as a taking a picture of a note written on a napkin that says “I am thankful I get to hold these little pudgy fingers”.
+It can be as simple as taking a picture of a note written on a napkin that says “I am thankful I get to hold these little pudgy fingers”.
 You can journal it or do a service project.
 Make it simple or get as creative as you like.

 5. Don’t worry if you are getting a late start or if you skipped a day.
 Just jump in and follow along.